• Pre 6 years Assessment Team

 • Looked After Children (this is a child or young person that might be looked after with their parents’ consent or by a court order.
 They might live with foster carers, in a children’s home, with family members or connected people (such as friends or neighbours) or sometimes even with their birth parents.

-• If either parent, carer or stepparent are currently serving military personnel, veterans, or full-time reservists of the armed forces, and the assessment process has started in a different area, you will be added to the waiting list with your original referral date.
+• If the assessment process has started in a different area — including military families — you will be added to the waiting list with your original referral date.

 Unfortunately, we are not able to speed up assessments for any other children.